PGCert in Architectural History

 This unit provides an opportunity for an extended exploration of a single topic based on primary and secondary research to demonstrate the skills and knowledge gained in the other elements of the course.

-Upon successful completion of this course, some students have gone on to further graduate study at a master's or doctoral level.
+Upon successful completion of this course, some students have gone on to further graduate study at a master's or doctoral level at Oxford and elsewhere; others find employment with conservation and heritage organisations.

 Proven and potential academic excellence